mschmohl/LiftedLogic-Challenge/README.md

 - Live Site URL: https://mschmohl.github.io/LiftedLogic-Challenge/

 ## My process
 I started with building the html.
 Then stylized using Sass.
+Used suppplied stylesheet and Invision syle layout for for guidance.
 I frequently tested  and checked my code through out the entire process.
 I commited version updates to GitHub several times.
 Google searches helped tremendously when stuck.
 I jot a lot of notes as I program to help with my thinking process.

 ### Built with